trapexit/mergerfs/mkdocs/docs/faq/technical_behavior_and_limitations.md

 you want links and rename to work.

+## Do reflink, FICLONE, or FICLONERANGE work?

+Unfortunately not.
+FUSE, the technology mergerfs is based on, does not support the `clone_file_range` feature needed for it to work. mergerfs won't even know such a request is made.
+The kernel will simply return an error back to the application making the request.

+Should FUSE gain the ability mergerfs will be updated to support it.

+That said: mergerfs itself will attempt to use `FICLONE` when copying data between files in the limited cases where it copies/moves files.

 ## How does mergerfs handle moving and copying of files?

 This is a _very_ common mistaken assumption regarding how filesystems